JULIE FIGGINS ND

 I would love to assist you in your healing journey if this philosophy makes sense to you.
 Please feel free to reach out for more information.
 To your health!

 I hold a Bachelor of Science in Biology from Gonzaga University (2000), a Doctorate of Naturopathic Medicine from Bastyr University (2005).
 I also completed massage therapy training through Brenneke School of Massage (2001).
-I am a member of the Washington Association of Naturopathic Physicians, the Naturopathic Academy of Environmental Medicine, the Psychiatric Association of Naturopathic Physicians, and the General Council and Register of Naturopaths
+I am a member of the Naturopathic Academy of Environmental Medicine (USA) and the Association of Naturopathic Practitioners (UK).

-As an adjunct instructor at National University of Health Sciences in Lombard, IL, I am privileged to teach Environmental Medicine to the next generation of naturopathic doctors.
+As an adjunct instructor at National University of Health Sciences near Chicago, USA, I am privileged to teach Environmental Medicine to the next generation of naturopathic doctors.

 After a fifteen years in practice, I have begun to focus my continued study in the areas listed below, as I have found these conditions to have the best response to naturopathic therapeutics.